ivoa/dm-usecases/usecases/time-series/mcd-implementation/README.md

     * changed type of FIELD used as KEYs to 'ivoa:string' type
         * JOVIAL hardcodes the type; RAMA does not convert the native values
 * Annotation: TimeSeriesZTF_annotated.vot - ZTF time series
-TABLE includes measurements from multiple sources within the field.
     * Added SourceList TABLE containing 1 row per source in main TABLE, 1 column providing the source id.
         * this enables compact annotation, using PRIMARYKEY|FOREIGNKEY to create 1 SparseCube per source.
     * GLOBALS for Coordinate systems